Asabeneh/10-days-of-git-and-github/readme.md

 ### 4. Create a local git repository

-On this step your will create a folder (directory) for your project.
+In this step, you will create a folder (directory) for your project.
 A project is just a simple folder that stores all the files related to a certain project.
-A local repository is a project or a folder which is on your computer.
+A local repository is a project or a folder that is on your computer.

-If you Git bash is not opened, go to start and type git bash.
+If your Git bash is not opened, go to start and type git bash.
 Git terminal will popup on Windows devices.
 If it is MasOS just open the Mac terminal.
 On the terminal write:

 ```shell
 mkdir project_name
 cd project_name
 ```

-By the way, you can also create the folders the usual way using on the GUI(Graphical User Interface) of the Windows or Mac.
+By the way, you can also create the folders the usual way using on the GUI(Graphical User Interface) of Windows or Mac.

 ### 5. Initialize Git